FOLLOW US

 Did you know?

-• In 2008 Ecuador became the first nation in the world to declare that nature has constitutional rights.
+• In 2008, Ecuador became the first nation in the world to grant constitutional rights to nature, recognising ecosystems as legal entities.

 Ecuador Culture